6 Tips for Ongoing Content Review with Study Island

 Develop a Plan

 The best way to make sure that all concepts are being reviewed regularly is by planning out which topics you will review and when you will review them.
 There may be a few concepts that, because of the level of difficulty or prevalence on state exams, need to be reviewed at least once a week and others that only need to come up every few weeks.
-A plan will make sure that every topic is considered appropriately and that nothing falls through the cracks.
-Also, be sure that your plan is flexible enough to allow for additional review for the topics on which students struggle the most.
-For example, you could use Friday as a day to go over the topics that students had the most trouble with that week.
+A well-laid-out plan will make sure that every topic is considered appropriately and that nothing falls through the cracks.
+Also, be sure that your plan is flexible enough to allow for additional review for the topics in which your find your students need some extra support.
+For example, if your data show that students struggled with a specific topic throughout the week, you could build in extra practice on Friday to ensure that everyone can master that skill.

 Make It Fun

 Ready to get started?
-If your school or district already uses Study Island, simply log in and head to the Help Center for resources to help you get started or head to the What’s New page to learn about the new features.
+If your school or district already uses Study Island, simply log in and head to the Help Center for resources to help you get started or head to the Getting Started Resources page to learn more.
 If you're not a current Study Island user but want to learn more, sign up for a free trial!